civicrm/civicrm-dev-docs/docs/framework/menu/structure-defintion.md

 # Menu XML Structure

-CiviCRM's menu routeing system is built based on XML files.
+CiviCRM's menu routing system is built based on XML files.
 These XML files define what class gets loaded when a specific path is arrived at, what permissions are required to access that route.

 The standard menu XML files can be found in `CRM/Core/xml/Menu/`.
 Each route is defined as an "Item" Within the menu.
 In extensions you should add your menu to `<extension folder>/xml/Menu/<extensionName>.xml`

 !!!
 Caution "Caution: Wild card sub-paths"
-    One path can match all subpaths.
+    One path can match all sub-paths.
 For example, `<path>civicrm/admin</path>` can match `http://example.org/civicrm/admin/f/o/o/b/a/r`.
 However, one should avoid designs which rely on this because it's imprecise and it can be difficult to integrate with some frontends.

 ## XML Item Structure